Joalor64GH/Joalor64-Engine/README.md

 * Extra Keys (Look at the Wiki for a tutorial)
 * Winning icons.
 (LET'S FREAKING GOOOOOO)
 * Extra Difficulties.
 * Credits.
-(Note: If you make a mod, you can edit the credits in mods/data.)
+(Note: If you wanna make mod credits, look at the wiki.)
 * Extra modding support.
 * Cool scripts that do things.
 * Watermark, Health Counter, Space to V-pose, Secret Keys, Ratings during Gameplay, Cool Icon Bopping and Rank Screen!